Rufus For Real

 hamburger steak in a cast iron skillet

-Swaps and Flavor-Boosting Variations
+Swaps & Flavor-Boosting Variations

-This hamburger steak recipe is endlessly flexible, making it easy to tweak based on what you have on hand or who you’re feeding.
+This old-fashioned hamburger steak recipe is endlessly flexible, making it easy to tweak based on what you have on hand or who you’re feeding.

 • Onions & Mushrooms: Don’t love one?
 Leave it out.
 They both bring big flavor, but the dish still works without.
 Add garlic or onion powder for an easy flavor boost.